 - To check tasks performed by DBAs in Cloud here

-Q1: First question comes from above slide, Is there any legal document signed between the cloud provider and the customer related to security?
+Q1: The first question comes from the above slide, Is there any legal document signed between the cloud provider and the customer related to security?
 Who is responsible for Data Leaks/Data Theft in Cloud, Cloud Vendor like Oracle / AWS or Client?

 A1: Yes, Legal document signed between client & cloud vendor like Oracle or Amazon, when you register for Cloud Account as well as when you opt for a specific cloud service.
 This contract/agreement is signed online at the time of Service Registration.
 Related to Responsibility for Data Theft/Leak, it depends on

 - Service Model (SaaS, PaaS, IaaS check more at https://k21academy.com/cloudlive01 )

 - Deployment Model (Public, Private, Hybrid, Managed to check more at https://k21academy.com/cloudlive02 )

 - Also on How Leak/Theft happened (If Any)

 All top cloud vendors like Oracle, Microsoft, Amazon, Google, IBM, etc take security very seriously and provide options to encrypt data at rest, transit (over a network) including Firewalls & Virtual Private Networks (VPNs)

 Q2: Is there a doc or link to see which data center to choose for each country?